dpetersen/dev-container-go/README.md

 There is a bootstrapping script you can run with `/root/run_once.sh` that will bootstrap a `GOPATH` hierarchy and install a few development tools.
 If you have volume mounted an existing `GOPATH`, this won't smash it.

+I'd advise you to set up an SSH alias as [explained here](https://github.com/dpetersen/dev-container-base#connecting).

 ## Development

 Helpful reminders on how to build, tag, and push this can be found in [the Development section](https://github.com/dpetersen/dev-container-base#development) of the other image.